 - Discussing confidentiality

-You’ve decided to seek therapy, selected the professional you want to work with, and you’re ready to dive in.
-In addition to feeling a bit anxious, you might also feel excited.
+In addition to feeling a bit anxious about your first therapy session, you might also feel excited.
 After all, you’re eager to feel better and improve your wellbeing.
 This is a great attitude that will keep you motivated even when therapy might be difficult; however, it can also set you up for disappointment in your first session.

 It’s important to have realistic expectations for the therapeutic process in general and the first session specifically.
-Therapy isn’t a quick-fix.
-Quite likely, you won’t discover solutions at your first session because mental health is complex.
+Therapy isn’t a quick fix, and you probably won’t discover solutions at your first session because mental health is complex.
 Just as it takes time for problems to develop and begin interfering in your life, it takes time to work through and unravel those challenges.

 Further, while you’ll begin to express yourself during the session, it won’t be until later sessions that the therapist knows you well enough to know what to ask and how to interpret your words and nonverbal communication, and you feel comfortable enough to go deeper in what you express.

 Therefore, it will be unlikely that you emerge from session one feeling transformed.
-It is, however, realistic to expect that after your first meeting you will feel a sense of hope that, in time and with work, therapy will help your mental health and quality of life.
+It is, however, realistic to expect that after your first meeting you will feel a sense of hope that, with time and work, therapy will help your mental health and quality of life.

-Because it does take time to develop a relationship with your therapist and begin to feel positive movement toward your goals, it’s advisable to be patient and try a few sessions with a therapist before deciding whether to continue working with them.
-According to the APA, “By the end of the first few sessions, you should have a new understanding of your problem, a game plan and a new sense of hope.”1
+Because it does take time to develop a relationship with your therapist and begin to feel positive movement toward your goals, it’s a good idea to be patient and try a few sessions with a therapist before deciding whether to continue working with them.
+After the first few sessions, you should have a better understanding of the problems you’re experiencing, a game plan for how to feel better, and a new sense of hope.1

-If, after three or four sessions you feel frustrated, it’s okay to seek a different mental health professional to work with.
+If you feel frustrated after three or four sessions, it’s okay to find a new therapist to work with.

-Signs that this therapist isn’t for you include:
+Here are a few signs that this therapist isn’t for you:

 - You feel disconnected from the therapist